TemTea/Tildes/src/site/notes/Message Not Delivered.md

 Each day you stay will eat away as it's delay of action Up the tracks in a bath, slit

-Dunno dude, guess I got survivors guilt
+Dunno man, guess I got survivors guilt
 World keeps spinning just with axis tilt
 An unhealthy epitaph, the excuse I'd draft:
 Continuing with what you'd built

-Dunno dude, I got abandonment baggage
+Dunno dude, guess I got abandonment baggage
 Follows where I go but keep it stuffed in the attic.
 On nights where there's low light pollution
 I'll assemble it to get a view of something human